Myv1998/AZERTY-ZQSD-Camera-for-DOW-DE/README.md

 ## License

 Free to use and modify.
-Credit to Dreamkilled for the original WASD_DK preset this is based on.
+Credit to Dreamkilled for the original WASD_DK preset this is based on which I then modified.
+There's not much of the original left, to be honest.